leakypixel/leakypixel/content/blog/weeknotes-14-02-2021.md

   things to be installed first which each have their own dependencies.

 * Tested a new design for an inline beer cooler, which worked but didn't provide as much cooling as I was looking for.
-Back to the drawing board with this one
-  - maybe stacking peltiers would work better.
+Back to the drawing board with this one...  maybe stacking peltiers would work better.

 * First full-roof repairs on the garage roof - it's been a nightmare and continues to develop leaks, so I'm following advice from a friend and brushed